bchiang7/v4/src/content/jobs/freiheit.com/index.md

 url: 'https://freiheit.com/'
 ---

-- Write modern, performant and maintainable code for a industry-changing project of a large automotive corporation
+- Write modern, performant and maintainable code for an industry-changing project of a large automotive corporation

 - Work in a micro-service environment powered by Kubernetes in the Azure cloud.